Porsil/lab-boss/README.md

 <summary>Future Features</summary>

+### My Cards

-- Complete the Product Backlog Issue of a My Cards link where a third page would be available to users that when clicked would display just the users cards.
+- Complete the Product Backlog Issue of a My Cards link where a third page would be available to users on the Scheduler page which when clicked would display just the users cards.

-- Materials field for due date time.
+### Multiple Tests per Card

+- A useful feature that could be added would to have more than one test assigned to one analyst on a given day, in case a test does not take a whole day to perform, and the workload card to contain all tests assigned to the analyst on the specified day.

+### Different Batch Lead Times

+- To allow for Materials to have a different lead time to each other, a field could be added to the Materials model so the user could add the material lead time to each material.
+This could then be a foreign_key field in the Batch model to calculate the approval date based on the material lead time.

+### Batches On Hold

+- A feature could be added to the tracker where a batch can be flagged as on hold, to easily show users that the batch is being held by an issue or investigation.

+### Metrics

+- A page could be added to the site to track laboratory metric, such as number of batches under test or percentage of batches approved on time.

 </details>